GreptimeTeam/demo-scene/ev-open-telemetry/README.md

 ## Future Development
 **To add additional metrics to our collection**
-1. create a new class that sub-classes the `MetricCollector`
+1. Create a new class that sub-classes the `MetricCollector`
 2. Add a property to the `VehicleInstrumentor` that contains a reference to this new collector

-3. Update the `MetricFetcher` to
+3. Update the `AbstractVehicleDataFetcher` implementation to return this new MetricCollector data

 **To add new collection process with different vehicles**